Valafi/UE5-Style-Guide/README.md

 This also simplifies the job of cooking for engineers.
 Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
 If a team's maps are all in one place, it is much harder to accidentally not cook a map in a build.
 It also simplifies lighting build scripts as well as QA processes.
 </details>

-### Use A `Core` Folder For Critical Blueprints And Other Assets <a name="content-structure--core-folder"></a>
+### Use a `Core` Folder for Critical Blueprints and Other Assets <a name="content-structure--core-folder"></a>

 Use `/Content/Project/Core` folder for assets that are absolutely fundamental to a project's workings.
 For example, base `GameMode`, `Character`, `PlayerController`, `GameState`, `PlayerState`, and related Blueprints should live here.

 <details>
     <summary>Why?</summary>

 This creates a very clear "don't touch these" message for other team members.
 Non-engineers should have very little reason to enter the `Core` folder.
-Following good code structure style, designers should be making their gameplay tweaks in child classes that expose functionality.
+When following a good code structure style, designers should be making their gameplay tweaks in child classes that expose functionality.
 World builders should be using prefab Blueprints in designated folders instead of potentially abusing base classes.
 </details>

 <details>